ggrangia/ggrangia/README.md

 ### Hi there, my name is Giacomo Grangia 👋

-I am a Senior Cloud Engineer specialising in AWS with a strong background in managing complex cloud infrastructures within large organisations.
+I am a Senior Cloud/Site Reliability Engineer specialising in AWS with a strong background in managing complex cloud infrastructures within large organisations.

 ## Events